 Clinical Templates to Support Clinicians and Systems that are Caring for Older Adults

 The new AGS Geriatrics E&M Tools are 2-page clinical templates which follow a History & Physical (H&P) format, and are meant to provide guidance to clinicians and trainees who are caring for older adults.
-Topics included in this first edition are Appropriate Prescribing, Behavior Problems in Dementia, Benign Prostatic Hyperplasia, Delirium, Dementia, Depression, Falls, Frailty, Incontinence, Insomnia, Osteoporosis, and Pressure Ulcers.
+Topics included are Appropriate Prescribing, Behavior Disturbances in Dementia, Benign Prostatic Hyperplasia, Delirium, Dementia, Depression, Falls, Frailty, Insomnia, Multimorbidity, Osteoporosis, Pressure Ulcers, Syncope, and Urinary Incontinence.

 iGeriatrics Mobile App - Available for iPhone and Droid